Strong Sparsification for 1-in-3-SAT via Polynomial Freiman-Ruzsa: Introduction

-Finally, we remark that we find the introduced notion of strong sparsification interesting and worth exploring for other satisfiability problems and perhaps for all promise CSPs~\cite{AGH17,BG21,BBKO21}.
+Finally, we remark that the introduced notion of strong sparsification might be worth exploring for other satisfiability problems and CSPs.
 This could unveil a new and exciting line of work, going beyond the results of the present article.
+We start this exploration in~\Cref{sec:general}, where we obtain bounds for some CSPs, including monotone 1-in-$k$-SAT and, more generally, $\ell$-in-$k$-SAT, Not-All-Equal-$k$-SAT, graph $k$-colouring, and systems of linear equations.

+\paragraph{Paper structure} \Cref{sec:addComb} gives a proof of the main technical result, \Cref{thm:AddComb}. \Cref{sec:algorithm} gives a proof of our sparsification algorithm, \Cref{thm:SparsAlg}. \Cref{sec:reduction} shows that monotone strong sparsification implies non-monotone strong sparsification.
+Finally, \Cref{sec:general} shows generalisations of our work to other CSPs and studies the mere existence of strong sparsifiers, independently of the allowed time to find them.

-\paragraph{Acknowledgements} We thank the anonymous reviewers of FOCS 2025 for their very useful feedback.
-We also thank Alexandru Pascadi for introducing the authors to each other.
+\paragraph{Acknowledgements} We thank the anonymous reviewers of FOCS 2025 for their very useful and detailed feedback on an extended abstract of this work.
+We thank Alexandru Pascadi for introducing the authors to each other.
+We also thank Rare\cb{s}-Darius Buhai (aided by chatGPT) for pointing out the paper~\cite{Kane17:ejc}.